Oluwakemi-moyin/LITA_DB-DATA-ANALYSIS/README.md

     - Although Parts has the bulk of total sales, overall, it still has a much lower contribution to total revenue compared to Service plan.
     - Ekiti Market has the highest sales of 51,386 which is 6.53% of the overall total sales for both periods.
 Osun Market had the lowest sales of 1.35%of the overall total sales.
     - Number of stores reduced from 132 in Year 2014 to 128 in Year 2015.
-KWALI, BOKI, NGWA SOUTH AND have the lowest sales in Year 2014.
-However, in 2015 , the 4 stores recorded no sales at all.
+KWALI, BOKI, Chibok and Isiala Ngwa SOUTH have the lowest sales in Year 2014.
+However, in 2015 , the 4 stores recorded no sales at all. recorded no sales at all.
-    - Kwali sold 4units in year 2014, only in the month of April.
+    - Kwali sold 4units of Model: 4500P in April 5, 2014.
+No sales was recorded in Year 2015.
-    - Isiala Ngwa South sold 54 units in July of year 2014.
+    - Isiala Ngwa South sold 54 units of Model: 4500P in July 18 of year 2014.
+No sales was recorded in Year 2015.
+    - Boki store sold 1 unit of Model: 4500Pin February 9, 2014 and 1unit in June 17 2014.
+No sales was recorded in Year 2015.
+    - Chibok store sold 42units of Model 4500C in December 8, 2014.
+No sales was recorded in Year 2015.
+    - Akinyele store had no record of sales from Month April to June in Year 2015.
 4. Strategic Implication
    - Although Parts has the bulk of total sales, overall, it still has a much lower contribution to total revenue compared to Service plan.
    - This could be as a result of lower prices for PARTS compared to SERVICE PLAN.
    - The month of January is an overall low sales month for the company for both periods in review.
+   - 4 stores have consistent low sales.
+No sales was recorded for these stores(KWALI, BOKI, Chibok and Isiala Ngwa SOUTH) in Year 2015.
+These brought in no revenue for the
+     Company in the year 2015.

 ### Conclusion
 ---
+These are my recommendations;
 1. The company should introduce January special sales with lower prices to increase total sales in that period going forward.
 As a higher total sales leads to higher revenue for the company.
 2. There should be a price review for PARTS.
 Higher prices will lead to higher total Revenue.
+3. The company should introduce other Models from both Service Plan and other Line of business to the Stores that have low sales like Boki , Kwali, Isiala Ngwa South and Chibok.
+   This should help increase total sales in these stores.
+Their progress should be closely monitored for feedback.
+4. Boki and Kwali stores should be considered for closure as they are bringing little or no sales to the Company.

 ## Region by Average Revenue